Ever notice how the people you love most can also drain you the fastest?

 Types of boundaries in relationships

-Boundaries can take many forms, each serving a unique role in creating safe, healthy relationships.
+Boundaries come in various forms, and each of them serves a unique role in creating safe, healthy relationships.
 To better understand how to apply them, let's explore six common types of boundaries and how they appear in everyday life:

 1. Physical

-Physical boundaries relate to personal space, physical touch, and privacy.
+Physical boundaries are the ones that relate to personal space, physical touch, and privacy.

 Example: Imagine your friend is a hugger, but you're more comfortable with handshakes.
 You can say, "I'm not a big hugger, but I'm happy to shake hands instead."

-Suggestion: Tune into your body.
-If you feel tense or uncomfortable, like you are holding your breath, it may be a sign that your physical boundaries need attention.
+Suggestion: Listen to your body more closley.
+If you feel tension or discomfort, like you are holding your breath, it may be a sign that your physical boundaries need attention.

 2. Emotional